SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 | CREDENTIALS_FILE     	| The path to the file containing the credentials to the <br>CL node                                                                                                   	| config/ei_credentials.json 	|

-The CREDENTIALS_FILE should contain a JSON object containing the credentials to communciate wioth the CL node as can be seen below
+The CREDENTIALS_FILE should contain a JSON object containing the credentials to communicate with the CL node as can be seen below
 ```json
 {
   "EI_IC_ACCESSKEY": "",